neuefische/web-exercises/README.md

 # web exercises

 A monorepo containing exercises, challenges, demos and starters for the neue fische web bootcamps.
-All of the exercises are designed to work locally as well as on CodeSandbox.
+All of the exercises are designed to work locally.

 <!-- toc -->